It’s no surprise this cricketing great has emerged as one of the game’s most respected modern-day coaches.

-When Ronnie renewed his links with Leicestershire to become that County’s coach in late 2014, his monumental task was to resurrect a club that had not won a Championship match for more than two years.
-Under his guidance by 2016 Leicestershire were not only back playing competitive cricket, they were in contention for elevation back to the County First Division.
+However, under his guidance, by 2016 Leicestershire was not only back playing competitive cricket, they were in contention for elevation back to the County First Division.

-The good judges are confident his coaching trajectory will one day – maybe not that far away – see him in international ranks.
+Many cricket critics are confident Andrew’s contribution to the game will see him one day – maybe not too far away – reach international coaching ranks.